-1 2 ARTICLE 22.
-GRIEVANCE PROCEDURE 3 4 5 6 Section 1.
-The objective of this Article is to secure a fair and equitable resolution of grievances at the lowest possible step of the grievance procedure.
+1 ARTICLE 22.
+GRIEVANCE PROCEDURE 2 G 3 Section 1.
+The objective of this Article is to secure a fair and equitable resolution of grievances 4 5 at the lowest possible step of the grievance procedure.
 The procedures below shall be the sole method for resolving grievances.
-7 8 9 10 "Grievanc Section 2.
-Definitions: "Grievance" means an allegation that there has been a violation of a specific term of this Agreement.
-11 12 13 ' means the member of the bargaining unit who initiates a grievance or the en it is the party who initiates a grievance.
-14 15 "Day" mea ans a calendar day.
-16 17 Section 3.
+6 memo d for resolving grievances.
+7 Sectio n 2.
+Definitions: 8 "Grievance" means an allegation that there has been a violation of a specific term of this 9 Agree 10 υ 11 "Griev ant" means the member of the bargaining unit who initiates a grievance or the Union 12 when t is the party who initiates a grievance.
+13 14 "Day" means a calendar day.
+15 ~ 16 Sectio n 3.
 Grievance Steps.
-18 Ste ep 1.
-(Informal) 19 a.
-A bargaining unit faculty member shall first discuss a grievance with his or 20 her department or unit head within 45 days following the date on which the 21 grievant knew, or reasonably should have known, of the act, omission, or 22 condition which is the basis of the grievance.
+17 C4. on 1 (Informal) 18 19 A bargaining unit faculty member shall first discuss a grievance with his or her 20 a. department or unit head within 45 days following the date on which the grievant 21 knew, or reasonably should have known, of the act, omission, or condition which is 22 the basis of the grievance.
 23 24 b.
-If the department or unit head is the subject of the grievance, the bargaining 25 unit faculty member may proceed directly to Step 2.
+If the department or unit head is the subject of the grievance, the bargaining unit 25 faculty member may proceed directly to Step 2.
 26 27 c.
-If the department or unit head and the bargaining unit faculty member do not 28 resolve the grievance within 10 days of the initial discussion, the bargaining 29 unit faculty member may proceed to Step 2.
-30 31 d.
-Any disposition of a grievance at Step 1 shall not constitute a past practice 32 u. or any precedent in the disposition of other grievances.
-33 of any precedent in the disposition of other grievances.
-34 Ste ep 2 (Dean, Vice President, or Designee) 35 If the grievant is not satisfied with the decision at Step 1, the grievant may 36 present a written grievance to the Dean, Vice President, or designee within 14 37 days of the issuance of the decision at Step 1.
-38 39 b.
-If the grievant did not use Step 1, he or she shall present a grievance to the 40 Dean, Vice President, or designee in writing within 45 days following the date 41 on which the grievant knew, or reasonably should have known, of the act, 42 omission, or condition which is the basis of the grievance.
+If the department or unit head and the bargaining unit faculty member do not resolve 28 the grievance within 10 days of the initial discussion, the bargaining unit faculty 29 member may proceed to Step 2.
+30 1 31 a.
+Any disposition of a grievance at Step 1 shall not constitute a past practice or any 32 33 precedent in the disposition of other grievances.
+34 Sta ep 2 (Dean, Vice President, or Designee) 35 a.
+If the grievant is not satisfied with the decision at Step 1, the grievant may present a 36 ш. written grievance to the Dean, Vice President, or designee within 14 days of the 37 issuance of the decision at Step 1.
+38 1 39 b.
+If the grievant did not use Step 1, they shall present a grievance to the Dean, Vice 40 President, or designee in writing within 45 days following the date on which the 41 grievant knew, or reasonably should have known, of the act, omission, or condition 42 which is the basis of the grievance.
 43 44 c.
-The grievance shall be in writing and provide the information described in 45 Section 6 below.
-46 1 47 d.
-The dean, vice president, or designee shall meet with the grievant and his or 48 her Union representative (if desired by the grievant) within 21 days of receipt of receipt of the written grievance.
+The grievance shall be in writing and provide the information described in Section 6 45 below.

-e.
-The dean, vice president, or designee will send a decision in writing to the grievant within 14 days of the meeting.
+- d.
+The dean, vice president, or designee shall meet with the grievant and his or her Union representative (if desired by the grievant) within 21 days of receipt of the written grievance. - e.
+The dean, vice president, or designee will send a decision in writing to the grievant within 14 days of the meeting. - f.

-f.
 Any disposition of a grievance at Step 2 shall not constitute a past practice or any precedent for the disposition of other grievances.